KushalRadia/CS100-IntroProgramming/MidTermExam/readme.md

 * BQ1.3: Write a code to print an english alphabet like A, B, C made of * on a 5x5 grid of LEDs.

+__Q2:__ Print all numbers below 1000 whose sum of digits is 7.

+__Solution:__ The solution consists of the following steps:

+**Planning:** We first recognize that we have to repeatedly compute the sum of digits in of a given number.
+It would be good to implement this as a function.
+It is also clear that this function has to be called 999 times with every number below 1000.
+We can reduce the number of calls by optimizing.
+For example, any number having a 8 or 9 can never have sum of its digits as 7.

+How to compute sum of digits of a number?
+Initialize the sum to 0.
+Keep incrementing sum by the digit in unit's place by remainder operator, num divided with 10.
+Divide the number by 10 so that the unit digit is removed.
+Continue till the number becomes 0.

+def sum_digit(num):
+Step 1: sum = 0
+Step 2: While the number is greater than 0,
+Step 3: sum = sum + num%10
+Step 4: num = num //10
+Step 5: return sum

+for i in range(1,1000):
+  print sum_digit(i)

+The above problem can also be solved by converting the number to a string and iterating on its characters and adding their integer value to the sum.

+__More practice:__
+* BQ2.1: Write a code to print all numbers below 1000, whose product of digits is 8.
+* BQ2.2: Write a code to print all numbers made of following set of digits {1, 4, 5, 8} where each digit appears at least once and at most 3 times.
+* BQ2.3: Write a code to print all numbers made of following set of digits {1, 3, 5, 8} where sum of digits is 14.
+*